RazElbaz/Final-project-in-Cyber-Security-MoudleGuard/README.md

 9. `safe_os.pkl`: This pickle file contains a safe `Os` object that, when unpickled, executes the code `"echo 'Hello, world!'"` using the `system()` function from the `os` module.
 This is not a malicious attack.

 10. `unsafe.pkl`: This pickle file contains a maliciously crafted `Pickled` object that, when unpickled, executes several lines of code, including `with open('/etc/passwd','r') as r: print(r.readlines())`, `with open('/etc/group','r') as r: print(r.readlines())`, and `os.system('echo Malicious code!')`.
 This can be used to read sensitive files and execute arbitrary code on the target machine.
+The file `unsafe.pkl` is dangerous because it contains malicious code that can be executed when the file is loaded using the `pickle` module.

+The code creates a list of student names and then pickles it using the `pickle.dumps()` method.
+It then loads the pickled object into a `Pickled` object and inserts four different lines of malicious code using the `insert_python_exec()` method.

+The first two lines of malicious code open and read the `/etc/passwd` and `/etc/group` files, which can be a serious security risk as these files contain sensitive information about users and groups on the system.

+The third line of code imports a module named `module` and prints the string "malicious".
+This may seem harmless, but importing unknown modules can be a security risk as the module could contain malicious code.

+The fourth line of code uses the `os.system()` method to execute the shell command "echo Malicious code!", which can be a serious security risk as it allows arbitrary code execution on the system.

+When the pickled object is loaded and unpickled using the `pickle.load()` method, the malicious code will be executed, potentially causing serious harm to the system.
+Therefore, it is important to be careful when loading pickled objects from untrusted sources and to only load pickled objects that come from trusted sources.